MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-importing-data-and-alerts-from-system-center-operations-manager.md

 The Microsoft Azure management pack for Operations Manager is supported in this release of Service Manager.
 This means that if an alert from Microsoft Azure is generated in Operations Manager, Service Manager will recognize the alert and an incident can be created.

-## How to Import Management Packs for Operations Manager Configuration Item Connectors
+## Import management packs for Operations Manager configuration item connectors

 For the System Center Operations Manager configuration item (CI) connector to function correctly, you have to import a set of management packs into Service Manager.
 The management packs and the Windows PowerShell script that you need to import the management packs are in the Service Manager installation folder.
 The default installation folder is \Program Files\Microsoft System Center\Service Manager 2016\Operations Manager Management Packs and System Center 2016 - Operations Manager Management Packs.
 Use the following procedures to import the management packs into Service Manager.